How to Store Coffee Beans

 The Location: Stable and Cool

 Your storage location must be cool, dry, and dark.
 A pantry or cupboard away from appliances and windows is ideal.
-The target temperature range is between 15°C and 25°C. Stability is key; frequent temperature fluctuations can cause condensation to form inside the container.
+The target temperature range is between 15°C and 25°C. Stability is key.
+Frequent temperature fluctuations can cause condensation to form inside the container, introducing moisture directly onto the beans.

 The Freezing Protocol